One of the core principles of ISO 27001 is that the information security measures you adopt must be relevant to the

-That means conducting a risk assessment to determine where your weaknesses are, how likely it is that those weaknesses will be exploited and the impact each one will cause.
+That means conducting a risk assessment to determine where your weaknesses are, how likely it is that they will be exploited and the impact each one will cause.

 You can perform this assessment in one of two ways, either by focusing on assets (the information and locations that may be breached) or scenarios (the circumstances that can result in a breach).

-Most organisations lean towards asset-based assessments, which is what we will be looking at in this blog.
+Most organisations lean towards asset-based assessments, which is what we’ll be looking at in this blog.

 The first step is to produce an asset register – i.e. a list of hardware, software, devices and databases on which sensitive information is stored.

 After all, it’s only once you know what needs to be protected that you can determine the threats associated with them and put in place appropriate defences.

 An information asset is any piece of information that is of value to the organisation.
 It can be, for example, a physical or digital file, a disk, a storage device, a laptop or a hard drive.

 An asset-based risk assessment begins with an asset register.
 This document specifies all the places where you keep sensitive information.

 You can get started with asset identification by interviewing asset owners.
 They are the individual or entity responsible for controlling an information asset’s production, development, maintenance, use and security.

 Although ISO 27001 emphasises the ‘risk owner’, which pushes risk responsibility to a higher level within the organisation, the asset owner is the logical starting point when compiling an asset register.